You are here

 IHPA uses TRIM as its official electronic document and records management system for storing of its information, including personal information.
 TRIM is a secure environment vetted and managed by the Commonwealth Department of Health and meets the security requirements of the Australian Government.

-IHPA may use the personal information it collects in order to:
+IHPA may collect and use the personal information in order to:

 - respond to enquiries and otherwise engage with stakeholders